-Losing the mucus plug is not usually harmful, but it may indicate a person is at risk of preterm labor if it happens before 37 weeks.
-People can speak to a doctor or midwife about any mucus-tinged blood that appears before full term.
+Losing the mucus plug is not typically harmful.
+However, it may indicate a person is at risk of preterm labor if it happens before 37 weeks.
+A person should contact a doctor or midwife about any mucus-tinged blood that appears before their pregnancy reaches full term.

 People should go to the emergency room immediately if they:

 - have sudden bleeding, especially with intense uterine pain